Element-Research/rnn/README.md

 to use `nngraph`'s `nn.gModule` to build the internal `recurrentModule` which is cloned for each time-step.

-<a name='rnn.RBNFastLSTM'></a>
+<a name='rnn.FastLSTM.bn'></a>
 #### Recurrent Batch Normalization ####

-This implements the reparameterization of the `FastLSTM` class to enable faster convergence during training by zero-centering the input-to-hidden and hidden-to-hidden transformations.
+This extends the `FastLSTM` class to enable faster convergence during training by zero-centering the input-to-hidden and hidden-to-hidden transformations.
 It reduces the [internal covariate shift](https://arXiv.org/1502.03167v3) between time steps.
 It is an implementation of Cooijmans et. al.'s [Recurrent Batch Normalization](https://arxiv.org/1603.09025).
 The hidden-to-hidden transition of each LSTM cell is normalized according to
 ```lua
 i[t] = σ(BN(W[x->i]x[t]) + BN(W[h->i]h[t−1]) + b[1->i])                      (1)